Smart EV charging and Smart EV Chargers are two terms that constantly pop up if you search for anything related to electric vehicles.

 Often you will hear the terms peak shaving and dynamic power sharing.

-Peak shaving describes the ability of a Smart EV charging solution to reduce the peak demand for electricity by shifting the charging of electric cars to off-peak periods.
+- Peak shaving describes the ability of a Smart EV charging solution to intervene and reduce the peak demand for electricity by shifting the charging of electric cars to off-peak periods.

-For more information about these vital Smart EV Charging features, please read our in-depth explanations of EV charging load balancing and dynamic EV Charging load management.
+For more information about these vital smart charging features, please read our in-depth explanations of EV charging load balancing and dynamic EV Charging load management.

 Remote monitoring and control